 The GE AEM05LS, $210, a CR Best Buy, aced our comfort tests and was very quiet on both low and high fan speeds.

 The GE AEM06LS, $230, was very good at cooling a small room and just as quiet as its brandmate.
-Similar models are sold at Home Depot and Sam’s Club.
+Similar models are sold for $180 at Home Depot and $160 at Sam’s Club.

 Master bedroom or playroom (250 to 400 square feet)